-Unfortunately there isn’t a substitute for molasses.
-If you don’t have any, either wait to make the cookies until you can get some or opt for another cookie like these delicious Snickerdoodle or Chocolate Chip Cookies.
+Unfortunately, there isn’t a substitute for molasses.
+If you don’t have any, either wait to make the cookies until you can get some or opt for another cookie like these delicious Snickerdoodles or Chocolate Chip Cookies.

 can I freeze these cookies?

 Definitely, these cookies freeze like champs.
 Perfect for making ahead of time and pulling out to put on a Christmas treat plate.
-Just make sure to freeze them in an air tight container or large Ziploc bag.
-If using a bag makes sure they are in a spot in your freezer where they won’t get smashed or broken.
+Just make sure to freeze them in an air-tight container or large Ziploc bag.
+If using a bag make sure they are in a spot in your freezer where they won’t get smashed or broken.

 do i have to roll the cookies in sugar?